113 Painting Rack 8

 Though born in Iowa, Gertrude Croker moved to Newfane, Vermont when she was 6 months old.
 Her family traced their roots back generations to southeast Vermont.
 She attended school in Newfane and graduated from Brattleboro High School in 1900.
 She decided to become a teacher of the deaf due to her own hearing impairment (tone deafness).

-She attended the Clarke School in Northhampton, Massachusetts for a year and then started teaching at the Lexington School for the Deaf in NYC.
+She attended the Clarke School in Northhampton, Massachusetts for a year and then started teaching at the Lexington School for the Deaf in New York City.
 In 1912 she moved to the Manhattan School for the Deaf where she taught until her retirement in 1946.
 In 1914 she wrote a series of books and workbooks for teaching language skills.
 These works were translated into a number of languages and can still be purchased today.

-Upon her retirement, she moved back to Brattleboro where she became involved with the Austine School for the Deaf.
+Upon her retirement, she moved back to Brattleboro, where she became involved with the Austine School for the Deaf.
 She lived a remarkably long life, passing away at the age of 113.
 At the time of her death she was believed to be the oldest Vermont resident.

 This portrait of her hung at the Austine School for the Deaf until its closure.